tyagi-achint/Random-Password-Generator/README.md

 4. Access the application in your web browser at [http://localhost:5000](http://localhost:5000).

+### OR

+For simple Flask : use command in cmd
+"python app.py"

 ## Usage

 - Enter a keyword (optional, 6 characters max).